Deep Dive

 3. Near-term Market Outlook

-What it means: The trend is bearish, contingent on Bitcoin's direction.
+What it means: The bias is neutral-to-bearish in the very short term, contingent on Bitcoin's price action.

 Conclusion